thogiti/thogiti.github.io/_posts/2024-08-06-Unpacking-Robust-Restaking-Networks.md

   $\sum_{s \in N_G(v)} \frac{\sigma_v}{\sigma_{N_G(s)}} \cdot \frac{\pi_s}{\alpha_s} \leq \sigma_v$
   If all validators in the network satisfy this condition, it means the network is safe from any potential attacks.

 Let's unpack this in bit more details.
-This is also **CLaim 1** in the paper.
+This is also **Claim 1** in the paper.

 Claim 1 in the paper states that a restaking graph $G$ is secure if for each validator $v \in V$, the following inequality holds: